From Structural Equation Modeling to Targeted Learning: A Tutorial Introduction to Targeted Maximum Likelihood Estimation for SEM Researchers: Discussion

 \section{Discussion}

-This paper clarifies the conceptual and practical links between Structural Equation Modeling (SEM) and Targeted Maximum Likelihood Estimation (TMLE) for causal inference.
-We framed path coefficients in SEM and identified functionals in nonparametric structural equation models (NPSEM) as two views of the same goal: estimating causal parameters (ATE, CATE, direct/indirect effects) under explicit causal assumptions.
-Despite their shared objectives, we compare the two approaches across diverse settings, including correct model specification and misspecification.
-Finally, we demonstrate their practical utility using real-world data to assess the causal effects of poverty on high school access.
+This tutorial and study clarify both the conceptual connections and practical differences between Path Analysis within structural equation modeling (SEM) and Targeted Maximum Likelihood Estimation (TMLE) for causal inference.
+We framed path coefficients in parametric SEM and causal functionals identified under nonparametric structural equation models (NPSEM) as two representations of the same underlying objective: estimating well-defined causal parameters such as the average treatment effect (ATE), conditional average treatment effect (CATE), and natural direct and indirect effects.
+While both approaches rely on explicit causal assumptions for identification, they differ fundamentally in their reliance on parametric functional forms and their robustness to model misspecification.
+Through theoretical exposition, simulation studies, and a real-world application, we illustrated when these approaches coincide and when they diverge.